-Second season: Harold’s been kidnapped and is going to have to learn action stuff; if Reese is going to save him he’s going to have to talk to the Machine; and the Machine is no longer just a Machine, now it’s Reese’s partner.
+Second season: Harold’s been kidnapped and is going to have to learn action stuff; Reese is going to have to talk to the Machine, and the Machine is no longer just a Machine, now it’s Reese’s partner.
 Oh, and Carter and Fusco now know they’re both part of the Machine Gang.
 And HR has been wounded and is gunning for the Man in the Suit.
 And the FBI is closing in on the Man in the Suit.
 The tidy little project Harold designed and implemented through Season One in order to save people is now smashed, huge forces coming for it, and Harold himself is in dire danger.

 Now that’s a “Things Get Worse” turning point.

 One clue that this episode is still part of the first one: it starts where the last one ended: the phone ringing.

 But there’s new stuff.
 For one thing, we have new antagonists: Control, the government agency that uses the Machine to prevent terrorist attacks now sees Reese as a Person of Interest, and they’re not particularly interested in prosecution (higher stakes).
 Oh, and Fusco and Leon are in the hands of the Aryan Nation for a while.
 But mostly, Root has Finch and it’s not going well.

 Flashbacks.
 Freaking flashbacks that get in the way of finding Finch, which is the story I’m invested in.

 Smart Story Moves

 • Showing how ruthless Root is instead of talking about it; that razor slash is shocking.

 • Root’s idea that people are Bad Code, but the Machine is perfect is powerful motivation and characterization at the same time.

 • Leon turning out to be valuable in finding out more about Root.